 The auger position is set at the factory.
-This pre-set position should be suitable for most crops and conditions, however, if the position needs to be altered the auger can be adjusted up or down FIG 8 (B), and fore or aft.
-See FIG 8 (A).
+This pre-set position should be suitable for most crops and conditions, however, if the position needs to be altered the auger can be adjusted up or down FIG 10(B), and fore or aft, FIG 10(A).

-NOTE: If adjusting forwards or down, first slacken the auger drive chain, and all stripper plate securing bolts.
+NOTE: When adjusting, first slacken the drive chains, and all stripper plate securing bolts.

-- 1. To move up or down, slacken off the auger support plate locking bolt and adjust stud 'A' as indicated.
-Adjust both ends of the auger to equal amounts. - For fore and aft movement, slacken off the auger support plate locking bolt and adjust stud 'B' as indicated.
+- 1. To move up or down, slacken off the auger support plate locking bolt and adjust stud 'B' as indicated.
+Adjust both ends of the auger equal amounts. - 2.
+For fore and aft movements, slacken off the auger support plate locking bolt and adjust stud 'A' as indicated.
 Again adjust both sides of the auger equal amounts. - 3.
 Tighten bolts and locknuts when adjustment is complete. - 4.
-Reset auger stripper plates.
+Reset auger stripper plates (see section 7.4).

-IMPORTANT
+IMPORTANT -

-After adjusting the auger, it should be rotated by hand to ensure that nothing on the auger fouls on the conveyor or frame.
+After adjusting the auger, it should be rotated by hand to ensure that nothing on the auger fouls.
+There is a fixed stripper angle on the frame to the back of the auger, it is not adjustable and the auger may have to be repositioned slightly so the flights do not foul on it.